 c.
 Two carded Alliance officials shall officiate at all league and playoff games.
 In the event only one referee shows for a league or playoff game, the visiting team will leave the ice surface and the home team will use the ice for a practice.
 No game shall start with one referee on the ice.
 Any coach who plays a game, including an exhibition, on this ice will be subject to a one game suspension and the game will be replayed.
 If repeated, further suspensions may apply.

 d.
-For Bantam divisions, three carded Alliance officials must be scheduled.
+For U14 & U15 divisions, three carded Alliance officials must be scheduled.
 However, where only two carded officials show up, the game may be played.

 e.
-CHL teams may submit any 'officiating' issues to the LRG via their Convener.
-The Convener reviews and if warranted passes along to their CHL Rep..
-The CHL Rep. forwards the issue to one of the LRG Reps..
-The LRG will respond to the CHL Rep. and anyone that was copied on the submission.
+CHL teams may submit any 'officiating' issues to the LRG via their Convener with a copy of the game sheet.
+The Convener reviews and if warranted passes along to their CHL Rep. The CHL Rep. forwards the issue to the CHL Commissioner for follow-up with the LRG.

 Rule 7: Game Sheets